 The White Mountain Anorthosite (calcium feldspar) Project in Western Greenland is the primary focus for the Company.
-The Company is advancing the project towards production by mid-2018.
-The anorthosite product has three major markets: a feed material for E-glass fiberglass production, a filler material in the production of paints and coatings, and a source of alumina and other valuable by-products for the aluminum industry.
+The Company is advancing the project towards production by mid-2018, with construction recommencing in April 2018 and targeted to commence production in the second half of 2018.
+The anorthosite product has four major markets: a feed material for E-glass fiberglass production, a filler material in the production of paints and coatings, a source of alumina and other valuable by-products for the aluminum industry and for the production of a CO2 free white cement.